 Would working with a “full” digital marketing agency be a better bet?

-Those are some of the common questions to ask when considering an SEO company—and all of them are valid ones—.
+Those are some of the common questions to ask when considering an SEO expert or consultant—and all of them are valid ones—.

 A professional SEO company—as opposed to a generic (digital) marketing agency, has several unique and crucial roles.
 To really understand these roles, however, it’s important to first understand the right concept of SEO:

 What Actually is SEO?

 While we can use all the technical terms and jargon to describe SEO, in a nutshell, and as the name suggests, SEO is simply an optimization, or more accurately, a series of optimizations that are implemented to a website, so that the website can rank better on the search engine’s (mainly Google’s) search engine results page (SERP).

 It’s a very common misconception to think of SEO as a secret method, a get-rich-quick scheme to somehow cheat Google’s algorithm so the site can rank higher.
 It couldn’t be further from the truth.

 Instead, the optimizations implemented in SEO are mainly performed so that our website can better meet Google’s (and the other search engines’) objectives, which according to Google’s mission statement is to provide the most reliable and relevant information for the human searchers.